makerfx/designer-desks/README.md

 We hope you will take these designs and make art desks for kids in your area!
 If you'd like to contact us to learn more, please email us at [info@makerfx.org](mailto:info@makerfx.org)

+Design files are stored on GitHub by version.
+Make sure to use the download button to get the binary version of the file you need.
+We have an illustrator outline of the desk top for those creating desk art. [(Download link)](https://github.com/makerfx/designer-desks/raw/main/Art-Desktop-outline.ai)

 [Project Photos on Flickr](https://flic.kr/s/aHsmSCwJ4k)

 Thanks to [HuntonBrady Architects](http://huntonbrady.com) for the desk design